evoytenkoapps/angular-best-practices/README.md

 Always use strict comparison `===`

-Если член класса точно будет проинициализирован, но при этом он не передается в конструкторе, `typescript` в строгом режиме выдаст ошибку, то помечаем его символом `!`, если не известно будет оно или нет указываем `undefined` or `null`.

-When a class member will be not initialized inside constructor, for example `BehaviourSubject` value, when strict mode is on `typescript` will give errors, then we mark it with the symbol `!`, otherwise we set `undefined` or` null`.
+When a class member will be not initialized inside constructor, for example value from `BehaviourSubject`, if strict mode is on `typescript` will give an errors, then we mark it with the symbol `!`, otherwise we set `undefined` or` null`.

 Example: